-(1) The Admissions and Examinations Board is appointed by the Philosophical Faculty of the Albert-Ludwigs University Freiburg.
-The members consist of three university professors working at the medical faculty, the economic and behavioural science faculty, the philosophical faculty and the faculty for environment and natural resources at the Albert-Ludwigs University, as well as one full-time employee at one of the named faculties, authorized to examine and working as an academic staff member, with all members regularly teaching in the postgraduate course Master of Science Global Urban Health.
-Instead of a university professor, a full-time lecturer (Privatdozent, P.D) of one of the subjects above who regularly teaches the Master of Science Global Urban Health.
+- (1) The Admissions and Examinations Board is appointed by the Philosophical Faculty of the Albert-Ludwigs University Freiburg.
+The members consist of three university professors that are regular lecturers of the Master of Science Global Urban Health and work at the medical faculty, the economic and behavioural science faculty, the philosophical faculty or the faculty for environment and natural resources at the Albert-Ludwigs University.
+Instead of a university professor, a full-time lecturer (Privat-dozent, P.D) of one of the subjects above who regularly teaches the Master of Science Global Urban Health.
 For every member of the board a deputy is appointed.
 A chairman and a deputy chairman are also appointed from the members.
-The term of office is three years for the chairman and all members; reappointment is permitted.

-(2) The Admissions and Examinations Board is responsible for the organisation of the exams and the duties assigned to them by the studies and examinations regulations.
+The term of office is three years for the chairman and all members; reappointment is permitted. - (2) The Admissions and Examinations Board is responsible for the organisation of the exams and the duties assigned to them by the studies and examinations regulations.
 It makes sure the regulations are complied with and makes the necessary decisions.
 The board is assisted in carrying out its duties by the Examination Office.
 The Admissions and Examinations Board reports to the Interdepartmental Study Committee and the Faculty Council of the Philosophical Faculty giving regular information on the development of the study and examinations practices and makes suggestions on reforms and updates of these regulations.

-(3) The Admissions and Examinations Board discusses and makes decisions in a properly conducted meeting.
+- (3) The Admissions and Examinations Board discusses and makes decisions in a properly conducted meeting.
 The board can make decisions if the chairman or his deputy is present, as well as another member who is allowed to vote.
 Decisions are passed by a simple majority, in a tied vote the vote of the chairman/his deputy is decisive.
 The meetings are not open to the public.
-Decisions can also be made in a written manner, via fax, email or similar if all members agree or take part in the decision.

-(4) The chairman conducts the business of the board and represents it.
+Decisions can also be made in a written manner, via fax, email or similar if all members agree or take part in the decision. - (4) The chairman conducts the business of the board and represents it.
 The board may delegate certain tasks to the chairman or the deputy; this does not apply to decisions on appeals.
-In addition the chairman is authorized to make urgent decisions in place of the board; he/she must inform the board without delay about these decisions.

-(5) The members of the board are bound to secrecy.
-If they are not in public service, the chairman must commit the members to secrecy.

-(6) The members of the board have the right to sit in the examinations.
+In addition the chairman is authorized to make urgent decisions in place of the board; he/she must inform the board without delay about these decisions. - (5) The members of the board are bound to secrecy.
+If they are not in public service, the chairman must commit the members to secrecy. - (6) The members of the board have the right to sit in the examinations.